-CoU issuance and serialization begins at the time of submission of the verification report/statement via the UCR member/owner/participant dashboard.
+• CoU issuance and serialization begins at the time of submission of the verification report/statement via the UCR member/owner/participant dashboard.
 CoU Issuance fees are between 3.75% and 4.5% of the total CoUs issued to the Project Owner/Aggregator and deducted from the latest vintage year prior to initial/or any issuance into the Project Owner/Aggregator UCR account.
 There is no cash or invoice requirements for the same.

 Every transfer of CoUs among Registry Account Holders (Buyer and Seller) is the conveyance from seller to buyer of full legal title to all legal rights associated with Greenhouse Gas reduction and mitigation rights represented by CoUs transferred from transferor to transferee.
+All UCR Account holders have real time access to the "Transaction" records that contain timestamped transaction data along with identification information and activity records which serve as evidence for ownership claims through possession documentation.